-28 Years Ago: Def Leppard Take Rock Into a New Era With ‘Hysteria’
+How Def Leppard Took Rock Music Into a New Era With ‘Hysteria’

-When Def Leppard began to write for the follow-up to their 1984 multi-platinum breakthrough Pyromania, the group had no idea what a monumental task lay ahead of them.
-The album would eventually survive through four long years of changes, rewrites, re-recordings and personal traumas to become the defining album of the band’s career.
+Def Leppard had no idea what a monumental task was ahead when they began to write for the follow-up to their 1984 multi-platinum breakthrough Pyromania.
+The album would eventually survive through four long years of changes, rewrites, re-recordings and personal traumas to become the defining album of the band's career.

 Living all together in the same house, the musicians, unsure how to begin, made little initial progress, dragging the writing sessions out while partying far too heavily.
 When they finally did have some songs ready to record, they were dealt a serious blow when producer Mutt Lange, who had helmed the board for Pyromania, dropped out of the project, claiming exhaustion after several years of back-to-back albums.